What is a Cloud based VoIP Phone System?

 - Post pandemic 42% of the U.S. workforce works from home.
 (Stanford Institute for Economic Policy Research, 2020)

 - India witnessed a rise in the usage of VoIP chat applications—from 3.45 hours per week to 5.22 hours per week—in the first phase of the country’s nationwide lockdown.
 (Nielsen, 2020)

 - Webex supported 25 billion meeting minutes and half a billion meeting participants in April 2020.
 These figures are triple the software’s average volume.
 (PR Newswire, 2020)

 - In March 2020, Microsoft Teams witnessed a 500% surge in calls, meetings, and conferences.
 (No Jitter, 2020)

 The message is loud and clear.
-If you as a business have still not made a shift from a traditional phone system to cloud-based VoIP, now is the time to do it.
+If you as a business have still not made a shift from a traditional phone system to cloud VoIP, now is the time to do it.
 VoIP helps businesses bridge the gap between managers and remote employees.
-It enables businesses to connect with customers in any part of the world, and enables businesses to make the communications aspect of operations more cost-effective.
-VoIP systems can easily accommodate voice calls and video calls and some providers can also enable access to instant messaging and built-in SMS.
+It enables businesses to connect with customers in any part of the world and enables businesses to make the communications aspect of operations more cost-effective.
+Cloud hosted VoIP systems can easily accommodate voice calls and video calls and some providers can also enable access to instant messaging and built-in SMS.